13 Best Walking Shoes for Senior Women (Expert-Picked & Tested)

 Nike Promina pricing

 The Nike Promina retails for $65-70, though sales occasionally bring the price down to $43.
-This positions it substantially below the average walking shoe price of $119.
+This is substantially below the average walking shoe price of $119.

 Nike Promina best for